Decentral-America/docs/docs/01_introduction.md

 A swap platform can be thought of as a liquidity pool where users can deposit their tokens, and then use those tokens to swap for other tokens on the platform.
 As more users deposit tokens into the pool, the pool's liquidity increases, making it more attractive for users to swap their tokens on the platform.

 The DecentralChain native swap is expected to offer users a secure, efficient, and decentralized way to swap their cryptocurrencies.
 By eliminating the need for centralized intermediaries, users will be able to exchange their cryptocurrencies without relying on third parties, which can be slow, expensive, and risky.
 With the upcoming launch of the DecentralChain native swap, users will be able to experience the future of crypto swapping firsthand.

+### CR Coin

+CR Coin is a social currency proposed for Costa Rica, designed to provide a secure, efficient and environmentally-friendly medium of exchange for its citizens.
+The currency is built on the DecentralChain blockchain, a specialized platform for social currencies that ensures maximum security and scalability.
+It also incorporates carbon negative technology, which aims to minimize the environmental impact of blockchain-based transactions.

+By introducing CR Coin, Costa Rica's economy can enjoy the advantages of blockchain technology, such as transparency, low transaction costs, and secure transactions.
+Currently, cash, bank transfers and online payment systems are the most commonly used methods for payments in Costa Rica, but these traditional forms of money and payment systems have limitations and vulnerabilities, including fraud and high costs.

+The launch of CR Coin is planned to involve a comprehensive marketing strategy, the establishment of a network of merchants and exchanges that accept CR Coin, and measures to ensure the security, stability and reliability of the currency.
+It is hoped that the introduction of CR Coin will not only provide a new medium of exchange for citizens but also create new opportunities for businesses, entrepreneurs and investors.
+CR Coin aims to revolutionize the way payments are made in Costa Rica, promoting sustainable development and environmental conservation with the potential to contribute to the country's goal of becoming a carbon-neutral economy that could have significant benefits for Costa Rica and its citizens.

+Moreover, the education and awareness initiatives and partnerships with schools and non-profit organizations planned by CR Coin will help raise awareness about the importance of preserving the environment and promoting sustainable practices.
+By combining technology, community engagement and education, CR Coin aims to be a driving force for sustainable development and environmental conservation in Costa Rica.